-Press \bigcirc Several times until \bigcirc , \bigcirc P (Display) appears on the display.
-Then press \bigcirc to enter the display mode.
+Press \bigcirc Several times until \bigcirc , \bigcirc Press \bigcirc to enter the display mode.
 You can select more parameters to view by pressing \bigcirc or pressing \bigcirc in reverse sequence.
 The system mode of the controller and its operation will remain unchanged.
-Entering the Display Mode, the upper display will show the parameter value and the lower display will show the parameter symbol except \bigcirc and \bigcirc shows the percentage value for output 1 and \bigcirc shows the percentage value for output 2 on the lower display while the upper display shows the current process value.
+Entering the Display Mode, the upper display will show the parameter value and the lower display will show the parameter symbol except \bigcirc and \bigcirc Shows the percentage value for output 1 and \bigcirc Shows the percentage value for output 2 on the lower display while the upper display shows the current process value.

 PVHI/PVLO show the historical extreme (maximum or minimum) values of the process on the upper display.
 The historical extreme values are saved in a nonvolatile memory even if it is unpowered.
-Press of for at least 6 seconds to reset both the historical values PVHI and PVLO and begin to record new peak process values.
+Press for at least 6 seconds to reset both the historical values PVHI and PVLO and begin to record new peak process values.